CPG Ecommerce Sales Strategy—A 3-Point Plan To Make Consumer...

 If you’re a small business, you can often pay a freelancer between $2,000 and $5,000 to build a site with a DIY theme or template.
 For mid-size migration projects that require design customizations, data migration, integrations, and project management, the costs are more likely between $20,000 and $50,000.
 If you’re an emerging or established enterprise with high traffic and a sophisticated website, you will likely require more customization, integrations, and development to sell your products and exceed customer expectations.
 Companies of your size and complexity can expect to pay anywhere from $75,000 to $300,000 or more for an online storefront.

 The total cost of ownership for your website beyond its initial development can include factors such as:

 If you haven’t run an online business before, the above list may seem daunting.
-Work with your ecommerce platform partner or web agency partner to navigate various decision points and help you determine where to invest in your business.
-Keep in mind that these costs are similar to what you would put into a physical brick-and-mortar storefront.
-For example, instead of regularly refreshing window displays and launching local promotions to bring in customers, you’re investing in new features and unique experiences that both attract and keep customers coming back time and time again.
+You can work with your ecommerce platform provider or web agency partner to navigate various decision points and help you determine where to invest in your business.

-It can be hard to quantify the immediate ROI of an ecommerce platform.
-A high-level ROI calculator will give you a general picture of your return and for a more comprehensive analysis of potential ROI you can also consider things like:
+A high-level ROI calculator will give you a general picture of your return, but for a more comprehensive analysis of potential ROI you may consider elements like:

 These aspects reflect the hallmarks of a profitable website.
-A site that is inefficient, hard to manage, and unappealing will turn away customers and hold your business back—no matter how "cost-effective" the investment might seem.
+A site that is inefficient, hard to manage, and unappealing will turn away customers and hold your business back—no matter how cost-effective the investment might seem.
 An appealing, accessible, and efficient website, however, will take your business toward new markets, more customers, greater sales, and long-term growth.